CodeAndCake/Guides/how-to-git.md

 * revert an entire project back to a previous state
 * **compare** changes over time
 * see **who** last modified something that might be causing a problem and **when**
-* recover files if you screw things up
+* **recover** files if someone (you?) screws things up
 * **merge** all changes to a project into a **shared repository**
 * solve **conflicts** between file versions
-* try variations (aka **branches**) without affecting the main version
+* **branch** out a project to try something without affecting other versions

+Using Git, many people can work on the same documents at the same time, without overwriting any part of them.

 Git is more than a back-up tool.
 It's a **collaboration** enabler.

 <!-- In fact, being a back-up tool is more of a side-effect than the primary goal of Git (or any other version-control system). -->

-Using Git, many people can work on the same documents at the same time, without overwriting any part of them.

 <!-- Ever found yourself shouting through the room that you are currently working on a certain file and so nobody else should touch it in the meanwhile? -->